By Dave Lipson

 So, if you aren’t gaining weight, you simply aren’t eating enough.

 It really is as simple as that.

-The main focal point that tends to be easily overlooked is the need for enough quantity and quality of food on a daily basis.
+The main focal point that tends to be easily overlooked is the need for enough quantity and quality of food daily.

 The hardest part of this process is maintaining consistency for a manageable amount of time to actually see the results they want.